-Count, as a resource, any distribution or part of a distribution for a housing QDE or an expense that is not a QDE if it is retained into the month following the month of receipt.
+Count as a resource any distribution or part of a distribution for a housing expense or an expense that is not a QDE if it is retained into the month following the month of receipt.

-Example of a retained QDE for housing
+Example of a retained distribution for a housing expense

-Amy takes a distribution of $500 from her ABLE account in May to pay her rent for June.
+Amy takes a distribution of $500 from her ABLE account in May to pay a housing expense for June.
 She deposits the $500 into her checking account in May, withdraws $500 in cash on June 3, and pays her landlord.
-This distribution, which is a housing-related QDE, is part of her checking account balance as of the first of the month in June, which makes it a countable resource for the month of June.
+This distribution is a housing expense and is part of her checking account balance as of the first of the month in June, which makes it a countable resource for the month of June.

-5. Count previously excluded distributions used for a non-qualified purpose or housing-related QDE
+5. Count previously excluded distributions used for a non-qualified purpose or housing expense

-If we excluded a retained distribution for a non-housing-related QDE, per SI 01130.740C.5.a. and the individual uses the excluded distribution for a non-qualified purpose or a housing-related QDE, count the amount of funds used for the non-qualified expense or housing-related QDE as a resource, as of the first moment of the month in which the individual spent the funds Presume that the individual’s intent to use the funds for a QDE changed as of the first of the month he or she spent the funds.
+Count the amount of funds used for a non-qualified expense or housing expense as a resource as of the first moment of the month in which the funds were spent if the designated beneficiary uses the distribution (that was previously excluded per SI 01130.740C.5.a. in this section) for a non-qualified purpose or a housing expense.

-If an individual’s intent to use the funds for a QDE changes at any other time, but he or she still retains the funds, count the retained funds as a resource as of the first of the month following the month of change of intent.
-Document the individual’s change of intent on a Report of Contact (DROC) in MSSICS or on a Report of Contact (SSA-5002) in non-MSSICS claims.

-For examples, see SI 01130.740D.3.
+If an individual’s intent to use the funds for a QDE changes at any other time, but he or she has not spent the funds, count the retained funds as a resource as of the first of the month following the month of change of intent.
+Document the individual’s change of intent on a Report of Contact (DROC) in the SSI claim system or on an SSA-5002 (Report of Contact) in paper claims.
+For examples, see SI 01130.740D.3. in this section.

 6. Record the amount excluded on the appropriate resource page

 ABLE account distributions are the conversion of a resource from one form to another.
 Accordingly, they continue to be a resource if retained into the month following the month of receipt.
-Exclude a retained QDE distribution from resources per SI 01130.740C.5.a.
+Exclude from resources a distribution retained for a QDE not related to housing, per SI 01130.740C.5.a. in this section.
+Document ABLE account distributions on the appropriate SSI claim system resources page (e.g., cash, financial institution account).

-Depending on how and where the individual retains distributions, record the amount in the "amount excluded" field of the appropriate resource page in MSSICS with a reason of "ABLE QDE distribution."
+NOTE: Distribution information obtained from the State by data exchange is in the SSI claim system, but you cannot access it until additional system enhancements are completed.

+G. Handling And Recording ABLE Prepaid Debit Card Information

+1. Handling ABLE prepaid debit cards

+Some ABLE programs provide designated beneficiaries with a prepaid debit card, which may be used to control the issuance of distributions and provide designated beneficiaries with convenient access to their ABLE funds.
+We will receive information about distributions via a data exchange that indicates when monies are loaded onto the ABLE prepaid debit card.

+2. Handling ABLE debit cards in the SSI claim system

+If a designated beneficiary has an ABLE prepaid debit card, record the ABLE prepaid debit card on the Other Resource (ROTH) page in SSI claim system.
+You need the program State and account number.
+Monies distributed onto an ABLE prepaid debit card are considered a qualified distribution unless we determine otherwise.
+Enter the intended use of the funds in the Description field.
+Enter the alleged Value of the ABLE prepaid debit card.
+Enter the entire alleged value as an excluded amount and as qualified distributions when funds are added onto the debit card.
+Use the new exclusion reason of “Qualified Disability Expenses” on the ROTH page to exclude monies on a prepaid ABLE debit card.